 It is approximately half past 1979 and I consider my options.
-Remembering the fine times that were had in Paris during Radio Stars tours, I make contact with the band’s French label Barclay Records, A very nice man by the name of Phillippe Monet (referred to by his French colleagues as Phillippe No-Monet, due to his habit of running out of budgets) offers me gainful employment as house producer.
+Remembering the fine times that were had in Paris during Radio Stars tours, I make contact with the band’s French label Barclay Records.
+Phillippe Monet (later, to his enormous amusement, referred to as Phillippe No-Monet due to his habit of running out of budgets) offers me gainful employment as house producer.
 I select a reasonable hotel as my base and begin work.
 First off the top of the pile are a rock band called Ocean.
 Without wishing to become embroiled in analysis of French rock bands, let us merely say that they are a French rock band.
 We finish an album without going over budget, without using accordions and with few arguments about guitar parts, so that counts as a plus.

 Then I meet the extraordinary Angie.
 Both a group and a person, they are an Anglo-French pop band sponsored, so I understand, by a millionaire rubber band manufacturer.
 This means that their living standards are totally non-commensurate with their skills – they don’t know much about art but they know what they like, and at which temperature.
 I end up living in their splendid four-storey house in suburban Paris, from whence we occasionally venture forth into the studio for a little light overdubbing.
 Recording, however, is peripheral to the finer things in life, which are pursued with full gusto, and I am a fully paid-up member of this society at this time.

 One night I end up in Pathe-Marconi Studios, Paris, with the Rolling Stones.
 I am tracking down a contact who works for the Stones, and have traced him to this studio.
 Somehow I progress from outer circle to inner sanctum, and then I find myself in the control room with people that I recognise as rock aristocracy.
 There is some bitching about there being no bass player present – apparently Bill Wyman is not attending – so I volunteer my bass services.
 Mick Jagger sits next to me in a chair and shows me chords.
 Having mastered the changes, and after a little refreshment, Jagger, Ron Wood, Charlie Watts and I bound into the studio.
 Their equipment is set up as if on stage.
 It is a curious feeling, to look over my shoulder to where until recently I would have found (Radio Stars’ vocalist) Andy Ellison, to see the bearded Jagger leering and thrashing a silver guitar.
 We thrash through a number of up-tempo tunes, and then some even faster ones.
 After one such, Ronnie Wood complements me on the bass: “Sounds great, man!” he says.
 Recalling his sterling bass work on the Jeff Beck Group’s debut album ‘Truth’, I am encouraged.

 During the recordings, a retainer sits hunched over a table in the corner, working away with an American Express card.
 He frequently walks up and down the line of musicians with a long silver tray, encouraging anyone to indulge who feels so inclined.
 He wears big holes in the soles of his shoes during the course of the session.
 Charlie Watts eyes Jerry Hall.
 ‘Get yer own Texan model!’, shouts Jagger.
 Charlie refuses the silver tray, content instead to chug on a bottle next to his kit.
 I realise the session is over when, during the last-chord-thrash ending beloved of r’n’b groups, Watts slides slowly off his drum stool onto the floor whilst keeping the groove going until the final flail.